 I also publish reflections on conducting public and digital sociology to share lessons learned with other scholars and aspiring scholars.
 These include “Stories from the Field: Public Engagement through the Environmental Humanities and Allied Disciplines,” published in Resilience: A Journal of the Environmental Humanities and “On Becoming a Public Sociologist: Amplifying Women’s Voices in the Quest for Environmental Justice,” published in Sociologists in Action on Inequalities: Race, Class and Gender.
 The SAGE Academic and Research Skills video collection also includes a video in which I describe lessons learned from the Voices from the Valley project, as well as another in which I give tips on making an academic website.

-Women’s Pathways into Environmental Justice Activism
+Past Research: Women’s Pathways into Environmental Justice Activism

 This project analyzed women’s pathways into environmental justice advocacy in California’s San Joaquin Valley.
 Much existing research finds that women become environmental justice activists according to a common set of experiences in which apolitical women personally experience an environmental problem that launches them into a life of activism to protect the health of their families.
 Although a small group of the 25 women I interviewed fit this description, overall my interviews revealed a much more diverse array of paths into environmental justice activism.
 Most of the women I interviewed already had political experience before becoming environmental justice advocates, and they drew on social justice values to motivate their activism.
 This matters because depicting women activists primarily as mothers can reinforce stereotypes about women, even though it may also help their immediate goal of limiting pollution by showing them in a sympathetic light through conforming to traditional gender roles.
 This research was published in Organization & Environment in the spring of 2012.